-The watch-and-wait approach (see page 24) may be used for patients who have indolent (slow growing) subtypes of NHL without signs and/or symptoms.
+The "watch and wait" approach (see page 26) may be used for patients who have indolent (slow-growing) subtypes of NHL without signs and/or symptoms.
 In this approach, treatment is either deferred or delayed until signs and/or symptoms of disease progression occur.
-Frequent and careful observation is required so that effective treatment can be started if the disease starts advancing.
-In some patients the disease progresses slowly over a long period of time, while in others it evolves (transforms) into a more aggressive type of NHL that requires immediate treatment.
+Frequent and careful observation is required so that effective treatment can be started if the disease begins to advance.
+In some patients the disease progresses slowly over a long time, while in others it evolves (transforms) into a more aggressive type of NHL that requires immediate treatment.

-In general, drug therapy (see Table 4 on page 36 for Drug Classes and Drug Functions and Table 5 starting on page 38 for Some Drugs Used in the Treatment of Non-Hodgkin Lymphoma) and radiation therapy are the two principal forms of treatment for NHL.
-Although radiation therapy is generally not the only or the principal curative therapy, it is an important additional treatment in some cases.
+In general, drug therapy (see Table 4 on page 39 for Drug Classes and Drug Functions and Table 5 starting on page 41 for Some Drugs Used in the Treatment of Non-Hodgkin Lymphoma) and radiation therapy are the two principal forms of treatment for NHL.
+Although radiation therapy is generally not the only or even the principal curative therapy, it is an important additional treatment in some cases.
+You may receive different drugs from those described in this booklet.
+This may still be considered proper treatment.
+Speak with your doctor to find out what treatment is best for you.

-Table 6 on page 45 lists examples of drug combinations used to treat NHL.
+Table 6 on page 49 lists examples of drug combinations used to treat NHL.
 In clinical trials, researchers continue to study the most effective combinations of drugs for the treatment of all types of NHL, including newly diagnosed, refractory and relapsed disease.